-Two new research studies, one by researchers from the University of Minnesota and the Mayo Clinic, have found that external qigong can help patients' chronic pain.
+Two research studies, one by researchers from the University of Minnesota and the Mayo Clinic, have found that external qigong can help patients' chronic pain.
 The external qigong treatments were provided by Chunyi Lin.
 A brief synopsis of each study is below.

 External Qigong for Chronic Pain, Results from a peer-reviewed, randomized, controlled, clinical study Ann Vincent, Brent A. Bauer, et al Mayo Clinic, Rochester, Minnesota Jamia Hill, University of Minnesota, Minneapolis, Minnesota